Spirent/stc-ansible/README.md

 When creating Ports, Emulated Device or Stream blocks, the "tag" can be identified.

+**Notes: Multiple tags are seperated by SPACE in ansible.
+Thus, SPACE is not allowed to define one single tag.
+Otherwise, it will be treated as multiple tags. **

 ##### 1. Tag Ports

 The example below is given by tagging each port with "Server, myPortTag-0" and "Server, myPortTag-1".